 Retirement Life™ (RL).
 As you can read by clicking here, growing wealth through the use of RL can be a terrific idea for many.
 A nice by-product of using a RL product is that the policy comes with a FREE LTCI rider.
 Essentially, if you cannot perform two of six ADLs, the insurance company will give you a percentage of your death benefit early (tax-free).
-This type of coverage is not as good as a traditional LTCI policy; but if you are buying a policy to build wealth, why not buy one with a FREE LTCI benefit?
+This type of coverage might not be as good as a traditional LTCI policy; but if you are buying a policy to build wealth, why not buy one with a FREE LTCI benefit?

 Deducting the cost for LTCI

-Most people do not know how to write off traditional LTCI premiums.
+Most people do not know how to write off formal LTCI premiums.
 While not everyone can do so, some can.
 If you would like to learn how to obtain a 100% deduction for LTCI premiums, please click here.